A vertically integrated model with phase change for aquifers in cold firn

-The thermal deficit ($T_m - T_0(\tilde{\textbf{x}})$) could lead to a reduction in porosity $\Delta \phi(\tilde{\textbf{x}})$ that is more prominent on the left side of the domain (Figure~\ref{fig6:hetero_init}\textit{c}) due to much colder firn and negligible on the right boundary as the firn temperature approaches $0^\circ$C. We compare two cases of aquifer expansion in cold and temperate firn to illustrate the effect of firn temperature on aquifer dynamics.
-This case is different from the prior cases as the hydraulic head is fixed.
+The thermal deficit ($T_m - T_0(\tilde{\textbf{x}})$, Figure~\ref{fig6:hetero_init}\textit{b}) could lead to a reduction in porosity $\Delta \phi(\tilde{\textbf{x}})$ that is more prominent on the left side of the domain (Figure~\ref{fig6:hetero_init}\textit{c}) due to much colder firn and negligible on the right boundary as the firn temperature approaches $0\,^\circ$C. We compare two cases of aquifer expansion in cold and temperate firn to illustrate the effect of firn temperature on aquifer dynamics.
+This case is different from the prior cases as the hydraulic head is fixed and the supply of liquid water is infinite for this case.
 It leads to firn aquifer propagation from left to right (Figure~\ref{fig7:aquiferexpansion_heterogeneous_firn}).
+The temperature field initially at $T_0(\tilde{\textbf{x}})$ evolves to $T_m$ when the aquifer invades the cold firn, similar to Figures~\ref{fig2:analyvsnum}\textit{d-f}, which is not shown for brevity.
 Due to heterogeneities, the aquifer moves in a non-planar fashion.
 It is clear that the cold firn leads to slower propagation of the aquifer (Figure~\ref{fig7:aquiferexpansion_heterogeneous_firn}).
-In one year, the difference between the leading edge of the aquifers with and without refreezing is about 80 m, which grows to about 100 m after 2.5 years (Figure~\ref{fig7:aquiferexpansion_heterogeneous_firn}\textit{f}).
-This result shows the importance of considering thermal deficit and advection caused by refreezing in firn aquifer models.
+In one year, the difference between the leading edge of the aquifers with and without freezing is about 80 m, which grows to about 100 m after 2.5 years (Figure~\ref{fig7:aquiferexpansion_heterogeneous_firn}\textit{f}).
+This result shows the importance of considering thermal deficit and freezing caused by heat advection in firn aquifer models.